 - a) Establish, maintain and release ATM VCCs and VPCs for information transfer.
-The establishment can be on-demand, semi-permanent or permanent, and should comply with the requested connection characteristics (e.g. bandwidth, quality of service). - b) Support of communication configurations on a point-to-point, multipoint and broadcast basis. - c) Negotiate the traffic characteristics of a connection at connection establishment. - d) Ability to renegotiate source traffic characteristics of an already established connection.
+The establishment can be on-demand, semi-permanent and should comply with the requested connection characteristic (e.g. bandwidth, quality of service). - b) Support of communication configurations on a point-to-point, multipoint and broadcast basis. - c) Negotiate the traffic characteristics of a connection at connection establishment. - d) Ability to renegotiate source traffic characteristics of an already established connection.

-5.2.2 Capability to support multiparty and multiconnection call
+5.2.2 Capability to support multiparty and multiconnection calls

-- a) Support of symmetric and asymmetric calls (e.g. low or zero bandwidths in one direction and high bandwidths in the other). - b) Simultaneous establishment and removal of multiple connections associated with a call.

-NOTE 1 - The simultaneous establishment of multiple connections should not be significantly slower than the establishment of a single connection.

-- c) Add and remove connection to and from an existing call. - d) Add and remove a party to and from a multiparty call. - e) Capability to correlate when requested, connections composing a multiconnection call.

-NOTE 2 - This correlation is handled by the origination and destination B-ISDN switches, which may be public or private.

-f) Reconfigure a multiparty call including an already existing call or splitting the original multiparty call into more calls.
+- a) Support of symmetric and asymmetric calls (e.g. low or zero bandwidths in one direction and high bandwidths in the other). - b) Simultaneous establishment and release of multiple connections associated with a call.
+NOTE 1 The simultaneous establishment of multiple connections should not be significantly slower that the establishment of a single connection. - c) Two party/multiparty call establishment with or without any connections. - d) Simultaneous establishment and release of call and connection(s) associated with a call. - e) Add and release of one or more connections to and from an existing call by the calling party and called party. - f) Release from the call by the called party. - g) Add and release of one or more a party(ies) to and from a multiparty call by the calling party. - h) Attachment/detachment of one or more parties to/from a connection. - i) Detachment from connection(s) by the called party. - j) Capability to correlate when requested, connections composing a multiconnection call.
+NOTE 2 This correlation is handled by the origination and destination B-ISDN switches, which may be public or private. - k) Reconfigure a multiparty call including an already existing call or splitting the original multiparty call into more calls.